 About the Indigenous Music Development Program

-Manitoba Music’s Indigenous Music Development Program (IMDP) was launched in 2004 to help First Nation, Metis, and Inuit people develop sustainable careers in Manitoba’s music industry.
+Manitoba Music’s Indigenous Music Development Program (IMDP) was launched in 2004 to help First Nation peoples, Metis peoples, and Inuit develop sustainable careers in Manitoba’s music industry.
 The program delivers projects and services that respond to the needs of the industry as identified by a steering committee.

 IMDP is recognized both home and abroad as the driving force behind a vibrant Indigenous music community in Manitoba.

 To assist people in the Indigenous community in Manitoba to develop sustainable careers in music by connecting them with opportunities within Manitoba Music and beyond.

 - Workshops about the business side of the music industry

 - Indigenous Songwriters in Residence

 - The Native America North Showcases

 - The indigenousmusic.ca website